-KEVIN BALES is the world's leading expert on modern slavery.
+Kevin Bales is the world's leading expert on modern slavery.
 He is president of Free the Slaves, the US sister-organization of Anti-Slavery International, the world's oldest human rights group.
-His book Disposable People: New Slavery in the Global Economy was nominated for a Pulitzer Prize, published in ten languages and made into a film that won two Emmys and the Peabody Award.
-He is Emeritus Professor, Roehampton University, London.
-He lives in Washington, DC.

-BECKY CORNELL has published on US anti-slavery law, and is an aide in the United States Congress, where she serves as an advisor on human trafficking and human rights.
-She lives in Washington, DC.
+Becky Cornell has published on US antislavery law and is an aide in the United States Congress.